bookyage/bkg/wp-content/plugins/kaya-qr-code-generator/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Fix: Uncaught error of class not found when executed outside administration like cron daemon.
+* Fix: Alignment problem with the link surrounding the image.
+* Adding: Title alignment feature.

+= 1.4.1 =
+* Adding: Plugin options page in dashboard with shortcode generator assistant.
+* Adding: Important notice in the post's shortcode generator assistant.

 = 1.4.0 =
 * Fix: Illegal string offset warning when dynamic shortcode content is empty.
 * Fix: Check for illegal characters in size and colors parameters.
 * Fix: Allow Hexadecimal ASCII codes in the content.
-* Add: Anchor link parameter added to the automatic current page url.
+* Adding: Anchor link parameter added to the automatic current page url.
-* Add: QR Code image clickable link available with the automatic current page url.
+* Adding: QR Code image clickable link available with the automatic current page url.

 = 1.3.2 =
 * Fix: htaccess options modified to prevent errors on some Apache configuration.